fpereiro/proof/notes.md

 sim3   not A   L, Py            e (mk, z)
        A       L, Py, R, R, R   sim3

 // sim.
-The machine marks out the isntructions.
+The machine marks out the instructions.
 That part of the instructions which refers to the operations to be carried out is marked with u, and the final m-configuration with y.
 The letters z are erased.
 ```

 - PE: "The m-configuration sim1 refers to the con function with a blank second argument.
 This essentially skips past the m-configuration and the scanned symbol, putting the head at the second character of the print operation."